darkrenaissance/darkfi/doc/src/arch/consensus.md

 to produce a fork, able to reorg the current best ranking fork reaches zero, similar to the # of block confirmation used by other PoW based protocols.

-When the finalization check kicks in, each node will grab its best fork.
+When the confirmation check kicks in, each node will grab its best fork.
-If the fork's length exceeds the security threshold, the node will push (finalize) its first proposal to the canonical blockchain.
-The fork acts as a queue (buffer) for the to-be-finalized proposals.
+If the fork's length exceeds the security threshold, the node will push (confirm) its first proposal to the canonical blockchain.
+The fork acts as a queue (buffer) for the to-be-confirmed proposals.

-Once a finalization occurs, all the fork chains not starting with the finalized block(s) are removed from the node's memory pool.
+Once a confirmation occurs, all the fork chains not starting with the confirmed block(s) are removed from the node's memory pool.

 We continue Case 3 from the previous section to visualize this logic.

-The finalization threshold used in this example is 3 blocks.
+The confirmation threshold used in this example is 3 blocks.
 A node observes 2 proposals.
 One extends the F0 fork and the other extends the F2 fork:

                    |--[M0]--[M2]+--[M5] <-- F0